A-Momin/noteshub/nts/notes_aws2.md

             | **Use Case**     | **Microservices, Load Balancing, and Fargate.** Ideal for applications requiring robust network isolation, simplified networking, and where every task needs a unique, identifiable IP within the VPC. |
             | **Limitation**   | For EC2-backed clusters, the number of tasks on a single instance is limited by the maximum number of ENIs (and secondary IPs) the EC2 instance type supports.                                         |

+            - `awsvpc` mode + `ip` target type allows the ECS Service to automatically handle load balancing without tying the target group to the underlying EC2 instance ASG.
+            - Your `aws_ecs_service` contains a `network_configuration` block, which is designed to assign Task-level security groups and subnets, which only works with awsvpc network mode.

         2. **`bridge` Network Mode (EC2 Launch Type Only)**: The `bridge` mode uses the Docker daemon's built-in virtual network to facilitate communication.

             | Aspect           | Details                                                                                                                                                                                                                                                                                                                                    |